digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 Creating Parties
 ----------------

-You will next create two parties, Alice and Bob.
+You next create two parties, Alice and Bob.
-Alice will be hosted at ``participant1``, and her identity will use the namespace of ``participant1``.
+Alice is hosted at ``participant1``, and her identity uses the namespace of ``participant1``.
-Similarly, Bob will use ``participant2``.
+Similarly, Bob uses ``participant2``.
 Canton provides a handy macro for this:

 .. snippet:: getting_started
     .. success:: val alice = participant1.parties.enable("Alice")